Demosilient/demosilient.github.io/README.md

 The imperative is to evolve humanity and democratic self-governance toward an egalitarian future by recapturing power from run-away economic, political and technological constructs back to "we the people" before those constructs eject human participation through AI and automation beyond a salvageable horizon.

 In the mid 2000s we lost the opening battle against the 1st wave of **(AI)liens**.
 Facebook and Google hid them behind our screens, where they are to this day still learning to hijack our impulses and addictions to mine our personal data, and shape our opinions and consumption, for the highest bidder. this was the battle for our attention.
-Today we stand at the outset of another battle.
-This battle is for our work, creativity and likeness.
+Today we stand at the outset of another battle, one for for our work, creativity and likeness.
-If we build technology that is designed to bypass or fight our human values, we will have lost before it begins to design itself.
+If we build technology that is designed to bypass or fight against our human values, we will have lost before it begins to design itself.

 Demosilient is a recognition that to enable and empower valid collective decision-making and human-values centric society, we need to continue to evolve technologies like the radio, the phone and SMS, and the internet in the commons on standard protocols.
 That civilizational infrastructure, or democratic and administrative systems forming the public square that serves as the foundation of institutional confidence and is arguably the most crucial tenet of democratic society, cannot be built or driven by private interests or profit motive, no more than defense, firefighting, policing, bridges or dams.
 And that social media content curation is a pivotal service that needs to reflect our explicit values such as community, freedom, empathy, and happiness, not attention-capture KPIs for conversions or data mining, by AI and algorithmic hijacking of our senses and encouragement of our lesser angels.